Portuguese conquest of the Banda Oriental: Portuguese preparations

 The Portuguese army had between 10,000 and 12,000 men, including fully armed and disciplined European veterans of the Napoleonic Wars and local Brazilian troops.
 An effective intelligence service, which allowed them to determine accurately the main steps of Artigas, and watchful care of every detail, with 30 doctors in the health service.
 The first transports arrived in Rio de Janeiro, at the end of March next year.
 The rest of the division made it to the end of March 1816.
-The division was commanded by General Carlos Federico Lecor.
-The May 13, 1816, birthday of the new king, John VI observed with praise and wonder his new invasion troops.
+The division was commanded by General Carlos Frederico Lecor.
+On May 13, 1816, birthday of the new King, John VI observed with praise and wonder his new invasion troops.

 The plan of operations behaved offensively, invading the Banda Oriental and the area of Argentine Mesopotamia.
 The "Instructions of His Majesty King John VI" to General Lecor, signed by the Marquis de Aguilar, the June 4, 1816 are particularly illustrative for understanding the motives and purposes of the Portuguese action in the Platine territories.
 With respect to Artigas, he prevented Lecor that although the Portuguese force had strength to beat him, it was advisable to negotiate with him if possible, under the conditions that his military body was dissolved, that he would move to reside in Rio de Janeiro or another place that his Majesty allowed, that he would deliver his weapons, that he would receive a salary similar to the Portuguese infantry colonels and that he would be allowed to sell his possessions and goods.
 As for his officers and troops, they could be admitted in the Portuguese army, under his discretion.

-Finally, it was recommended to keep scrit neutrality with the government of Buenos Aires, and in the case of being asked he would deny any intention of moving to the other side of the Rio de la Plata.
+Finally, it was recommended to keep strict neutrality with the government of Buenos Aires, and in the case of being asked he would deny any intention of moving to the other side of the Rio de la Plata.
 The day after these Instructions were issued - on June 5, 1816 - John VI appointed Lecor Governor and Captain General of Montevideo.